thegenemyers/FASTGA/README.md

 Performing a FastGA comparison can be as simple as issuing the command ```FastGA A B``` where A and B are FASTA, gzip'd FASTA, or ONEcode sequence files.
 By default 8 threads will be used but this can be changed with the -T parameter.
 By default the myriad temporary files produced by FastGA are located in /tmp but this directory can be changed with the -P option.
 All the alignments found by FastGA are streamed to the standard output and by default will be in PAF format.
-You can change this to PSL, or ONEcode 1-ALN formatted output with the -psl and -1, options, respectively.
+You can change this to PSL, or ONEcode ALN formatted output with the -psl and -1, options, respectively.
 Note carefully however, that the ONEcode -1 option produces binary output and the output is stored at the path given with the option, and is not streamed to the standard output.
 The -paf option can further be modulated with an 'x' or 'm', e.g. -pafx, which further requests that CIGAR